Lars Høgh: Career

 Born in Odense, Høgh started playing football with local club Odense Boldklub (OB).
 He made his senior debut in 1977 as an amateur (later to become semi-professional, and eventually full-time-professional), and was an understudy to Denmark national team goalkeeper Mogens Therkildsen, as OB won the 1977 Danish championship.
 The following years he established himself as OB's starting goalkeeper, and debuted for the Denmark under-21 national team in March 1979.
 He was a part of the OB team which won the 1982 Danish championship and 1983 Danish Cup, and was called up for the Denmark national team by national team manager Sepp Piontek.
 He made his national team debut in May 1983, and was a part of the Denmark team at the 1986 FIFA World Cup.

 He started the World Cup as a substitute, but played in Denmark's last two matches at the tournament.
-Høgh replaced Troels Rasmussen as starting goalkeeper when Denmark beat West Germany 2–0 and advanced to the knock-off stage.
+Høgh replaced Troels Rasmussen as starting goalkeeper when Denmark beat West Germany 2–0 and advanced to the knock-out stage.
 In the round of 16 against Spain, Høgh conceded four goals to Spanish striker Emilio Butragueño, as Denmark lost 5–1 and was eliminated from the tournament.
 After the 1986 World Cup, Høgh was named 1986 Best Goalkeeper of the Year.
-Troels Rasmussen reclaimed his starting position in the national team, and Høgh played what would be his last match in the national team in eight years in September 1987.
+Troels Rasmussen reclaimed his starting position in the national team, and Høgh played what would be his last match in the national team for eight years in September 1987.
 With the emergence of record-setting goalkeeper Peter Schmeichel, Høgh established himself as one of Schmeichel's most frequent understudies.

 With OB, Høgh continued his consistent goalkeeping, and guided the team to another Danish championship in 1989, as well as Danish Cup triumphs in 1991 and 1993.
 He won the Best Goalkeeper of the Year award a further four times, setting a record five award wins in 1994.
 Høgh was a part of the Denmark national team at the 1995 King Fahd Cup, where he was Denmark's starting goalkeeper in the absence of Peter Schmeichel.
 In the second game of the tournament, Høgh suffered an injury, and was replaced by Mogens Krogh, who tended the goal as Denmark won the tournament.